How to host this Christmas

 Treat guests to natural linen bedding, which is super soft and needs little – if any – ironing.
 Try a deep shade, such as forest green or inky blue, to transform your day space for sleep.

-If you don't have room for an additional sofa bed or air bed, here's an alternative: opt for a corner sofa or corner chair that offer comfortable seating day-to-day but convert into a sofa bed, too.
+Opt for a sleepover chaise If you don’t have room for an additional sofa bed or air bed or a corner sofa or corner chair that offer comfortable seating day-to-day but easily converts into a sofa bed, too.

 Make sure your guests have a duvet suitable for the weather – a winter duvet should have a tog between 10 and 15 – which you can layer with a bedspread or throw for extra-cosy vibes.